United Nations Special Rapporteur on Violence Against Women: Mandate

 The special rapporteur is mandated to seek and receive information on violence against women, recommend ways to eliminate violence against women at national, regional and intersectionality levels, and work collaboratively with the other United Nations human rights mechanisms.

 Country visits

 The special rapporteur is mandated to carry out country visits, often in conjunction with other special rapporteurs, independent experts or working groups.

 Reports to the Human Rights Council

 Each year the Special Rapporteur provides a written report to the Human Rights Council outlining the activities undertaken and themes analyzed.

+Communications

+The Special Rapporteur can send communications or letters to governments and other actors regarding human rights violations and concerns relating to bills, legislation, policies or practices that do not comply with international human rights law and standards.
+In such communications, the Special Rapporteur has, amongst others, violence by corporations and intersectionality.